peter-sutton/peter-sutton.github.io/index.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
+<p>I am currently a postdoctoral researcher at Universitat Pompeu Fabra in Barcelona.
+My project, <i>Abstract nouns: polysemy and countability</i>, which will be running until 2024, examines the widespread polysemy found in abstract nouns and examines the connections this has with countability. </p>

-<p>I am currently working at HHU Düsseldorf as the postdoctoral researcher on the project&nbsp;'<a href="https://sites.google.com/view/individuation">Individuation of Eventualities and Abstract Things</a>', a project funded by the German Research Foundation (DFG).</p>
+<p>Previous to Barcelona, I was working at HHU Düsseldorf as the postdoctoral researcher on the project&nbsp;'<a href="https://sites.google.com/view/individuation">Individuation of Eventualities and Abstract Things</a>', a project funded by the German Research Foundation (DFG).</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"align":"left","id":88,"width":241,"height":367} -->